-Evaluating Potential Peach Rootstocks in the NC-140 Trial Cling Peach Report 2012
+Evaluating Potential Peach Rootstocks in the NC-140 Trial

+Cling Peach Report 2013-14

-Scott Johnson, UC Davis, Dept of Plant Sciences and Kearney Ag Center, Parlier, CA 93648 Kevin Day, UC Cooperative Extension Farm Advisor, Tulare County, Tulare, CA 93274 Ted DeJong, University of California, Dept of Plant Sciences, Davis, CA 95616
+Kevin Day, UC Cooperative Extension, Tulare County, Tulare, CA 93274 Scott Johnson, UC Davis, Dept of Plant Sciences and Kearney Ag Center, Parlier, CA 93648 Becky Phene, UC Davis, Dept of Plant Sciences and Kearney Ag Center, Parlier, CA 93648 Ted DeJong, University of California, Dept of Plant Sciences, Davis, CA 95616

 Dwarfing rootstocks could provide a significant benefit to the cling peach industry by substantially reducing labor costs without sacrificing yield.
 They have had a dramatic impact on the apple industry over the last few decades.
 Several new stone fruit dwarfing rootstocks have been developed by different breeding programs around the world in recent years.
 These need to be evaluated under California conditions to see how suitable they are for our climate.
 The NC-140 Regional Research group consists of university scientists who are interested in rootstock research for fruit crops.
 This is a very active group with representatives from about 40 locations across North America.
 They meet annually to discuss joint trials and share results from these experiments.
-The most recent NC-140 peach rootstock trial was planted in 2009 at the Kearney Ag Center and in 13 other locations in the United States and Mexico.
-The scion variety is Redhaven and 16 rootstocks are being evaluated.
-So far 9 of these appear to be dwarfing or semi-dwarfing in our orchard.